nabu-platform/types-api/README.md

 The problem is that java already has a lot of utilities but there is no overarching vision to unify these tools to allow them to work in different contexts.
 For example there is XPath but it was designed to work on XML.
 Yes in Jaxen you can implement the (rather complex) Navigator interface to query other backends but it is not part of a larger whole, it works only for jaxen.
-Additionally xpath was designed for XML so uses constructs that may not be reflected everywhere and may be limited by constraints inherent to XML (e.g. the "|" operator breaks static type checks).
+Additionally xpath was designed for XML so uses constructs that may not be reflected everywhere and may be limited by constraints inherent to XML or XPath (e.g. the "|" operator breaks static type checks).

 JAXB is awesome for binding XML to beans but suppose you are working in an environment where beans take a backseat to other data representations?
 I have worked a lot with Webmethods where a custom data format is used, JAXB is useless in that context.